-Using Policy in Practice’s Benefit and Budgeting Calculator it is possible to model how the change in the reduction rate from 40% to 30% affects an individual household.
+Using Policy in Practice’s Better Off Calculator it is possible to model how the change in the reduction rate from 40% to 30% affects an individual household.
 In this example, Sarah, a 30 year old single mother, is eligible for the maximum standard allowance of £317.82.
 Figure 1 shows Sarah’s take home income, after household costs have been included, at both the 40% and 30% reduction rates.
 The shift from 40% to 30% will give her an additional £31.78 take home income a month, boosting her financial resilience.

 Using data from the Family Resources Survey we also analysed the impact of the reduced deduction rate at a national level.
 Using our financial resilience index that looks at the household’s income against housing and other essential costs we can see the impact that the change to the 30% reduction rate has, nationwide.
 Figure 2 illustrates that, with the change applied, the number of households with a shortfall decreases by 2.5% and 0.5% respectively.
 Overall, this appears to be a promising step towards tackling household debt in the UK.

 Increasing the recovery period from 12 to 16 months also needs to happen now